 In late 1992, Roland, Kelly, and a few hand-picked colleagues decided to form a new company with a primary focus on family trusts and a commitment to remain independent.
 They worked through most of 1993 on their application, making Caldwell one of the few independent trust companies in Florida.
 Caldwell Trust Company received its charter on November 1, 1993, signed its first client on November 2, and has continued to grow.
 "We still retain many of our early clients," Kelly says.

-Roland's intimate knowledge of the trust industry and Kelly's engineering talent—coupled with their strong entrepreneurial spirits and keen intuitions—resulted in the creation of unique proprietary software, providing a substantial competitive edge that persists to this day.
+Roland's intimate knowledge of the trust industry and Kelly's engineering talent—coupled with their solid entrepreneurial spirits and keen intuitions—resulted in the creation of unique proprietary software, providing a substantial competitive edge that persists to this day.
 Their personal emphasis on philanthropy and deep concern for individuals add to the mix, making Caldwell a juggernaut in the industry.

-The company focuses on people, both in hiring staff and in addressing client concerns—the functions Kelly views as the most rewarding parts of his job.
+The company focuses on people, both in hiring staff and addressing client concerns—the functions Kelly views as the most rewarding parts of his job.
 "Taking care of families is a primary mission here," he says.
-"We get to know each family and its goals, we take care of their special needs, and we ensure that their wishes for their families are fulfilled.
+"We get to know each family and its goals, take care of their special needs, and ensure that their wishes for their families are fulfilled.
 It's also exciting working with our highly skilled team members."

-Caldwell Trust Company has impressive, state-of-the-art offices in its custom-built Venice headquarters and its lovingly restored Sarasota home.
+Caldwell Trust Company has impressive, state-of-the-art offices in its custom-built Venice headquarters and lovingly restored Sarasota home.
 The business currently has over 1.5 billion dollars in assets under management.
 It also serves as a trust manager and trustee for families, allocating client assets into stocks, bonds, and other investments.
 A third focus is its retirement plan services for employers that provide retirement plans for their employees.